carsnl/NewsPortal/README.md

 #### Using the application

 ##### Searching
 - When NewsPortal launches, the homepage is presented.
-Start searching by providing a word or phrase in the search bar.
+Start searching by entering a word or phrase in the search bar.
 - Search by pressing the 'Enter' key, or by clicking the magnifying glass to the left.
-- To quickly clear your search term, press on the 'X' button within the search bar.
+- To quickly clear the search bar, press on the 'X' button within the search bar.
 - Headline Mode presents the top news articles of a specific country.
-To activate Headline Mode, empty the search bar and select the desired country in the filter menu.
-If successful, the disabled search bar should now display "Headline Mode Enabled".
-To leave Headline Mode, select "All Countries" in the filter menu.
+To activate Headline Mode, select the desired country in the filter menu.
+If successful, the disabled search bar should now display 'Headline Mode Enabled'.
+To deactivate Headline Mode, select "All Countries" in the filter menu.

 ##### Filters
 - The filter menu can be accessed by clicking on the checklist icon within the search bar.
 You can select your filters before performing a search.
 - Alternatively, click on the filter tags below the search bar to open up the filter menu.
 Filter tags only show up if a search was previously made.
 - Specific combinations of filters may result in no results being returned.
-Try a different combination or a different search term.
+Try a different combination of filters or a different search term.

 ##### News Articles
 - To read more about an article, click on the article title.
 Alternatively, hover over the article and click on "Read More".